John Sinclair Leary: Career

 After his time in the state legislature, Leary was very active in politics.
 He was alderman in Fayetteville in 1876–1877.
 He was a delegate to every State Republican Convention in North Carolina from 1867 to 1894.
 He was an alternate delegate to the 1880 Republican National Convention and a delegate to the 1884 Republican National Convention, both in Chicago.
 May 1, 1881, he was appointed United States deputy collector for the fourth district of North Carolina, Internal Revenue Department, holding the position for four years until the start of Grover Cleveland's presidential administration.
 In 1890 he was a candidate for congress on the Republican Ticket in Fayetteville, losing the race to Benjamin F. Grady.

 Leary was also associated with many important social and civil rights groups in North Carolina.
 He was a prominent member of the Statewide Convention of Colored People in Goldsboro on March 29, 1882.
 He was president of the North Carolina Industrial Association, a labor organization, in the early 1880s.
-He was a member of the Odd Fellowsand an honorary commissioner from North Carolina to the 1884 World's Fair in New Orleans.
+He was a member of the Odd Fellows and an honorary commissioner from North Carolina to the 1884 World's Fair in New Orleans.
 He was a member of the Protestant Episcopal Church.

 In 1892 he moved to Charlotte, becoming that city's first black lawyer, where he continued to practice until his death.
 Later in his life he was disappointed in a number of attempts to obtain higher appointed offices.
 In 1892, the Raleigh Signal suggested Leary as a candidate for state Attorney-General.
 In 1901 he was endorsed by Rev. D. C. Covington in The Colored American for the position of federal judge of the Philippines.
 In 1896 he was key in supporting Daniel Russell's successful run for Governor of North Carolina and desired the position of assistant U.S. district-attorney as a reward.